ezriharmusial/artkidsfoundation.org-astro/src/content/initiatives/nl/enyimba~aba-2024.md

 images:
   - /uploads/initiatives/aba-town-hall.png
 date: 2024-03-21T21:11:39.492Z
+seo:
+  imageAlt: DiscoverMe is a Talent-Hunt Event through which highly talented but
+    disadvantaged youths/adults will get the opportunity to perform for Aba's public (Enyimba people) and truly prove that, indeed; "charity begins at home".
 ---
 DiscoverMe Enyimba~Aba 2024 event will be held at the spacious Etche Rd Stadium in Aba (Enyimba City) on the 21st of April 2024.
 Quite talent-exposing.